1adrianschoettel/Algorithms-Final/README.md

   The system will then print the menu the user has chosen and will inform that the order will be shipped as soon as possible.

-# Extra Information about other algorithms
+# Extra Information about the algorithms

 This GitHub repository contains 2 files apart from this one:
 1. Main interface: The code that the customer would use to order, or the delivery guy to find the shortest path.